ipms-io/nlightning/.docfx/docs/supportus.md

 As we venture into the development of NLightning, our mission is to create a high-performance, secure, and easy-to-use Lightning Network implementation in C#.
-This project not only aims to contribute to the scalability and adoption of Bitcoin but also seeks to provide developers with a reliable toolset for building innovative applications on top of the Lightning Network.
+This project not only aims to contribute to the scalability and adoption of Bitcoin also seeks to provide developers with a reliable toolset for building innovative applications on top of the Lightning Network.

 However, this journey is not without its challenges.
 Development, testing, and maintenance require significant resources